 The morning light you had not yet made.

 Atrahasis opens with a description of a world inhabited by gods.
 Heaven, earth and the underworld have been divided among the three chief gods, Anu, Ellil and Ea.
-Formerly, Anu’s children, called the Anunnaki, lived on earth; now they live with him in heaven, from where they compel the Igigi, Ellil’s children, to dig out the Tigris and Euphrates.
+Formerly, Anu’s children lived on earth; now they live with him in heaven, from where they compel the Igigi, Ellil’s children, to dig out the Tigris and Euphrates.
 After 3600 years the Igigi rebel, set fire to their tools and march on Ellil’s palace in Nippur, central Mesopotamia, to urge him to make their lives less burdensome.
 It is night when they arrive.
-Roused from his bed, Ellil prepares to fight, but his vizier suggests he first summon Anu and Ea and seek their counsel.
-Anu proposes that they create another being to carry out the work.
+Roused from his bed, Ellil prepares to fight them, but his vizier suggests he first summon Anu and Ea and seek their counsel.
+Anu proposes they create another being to carry out the work.
 Ellil agrees.
-So they slaughter one of the gods and mix his flesh and blood with clay to make man, complete with soul.
+So they slaughter one of the gods and mix his flesh and blood with clay to make a man, complete with soul.
 Man, however, proves a mixed blessing.
 He produces too many children and becomes so numerous that his noise stops Ellil from sleeping.
-After vain attempts to reduce the population by disease and famine, the god resolves to destroy the human race by a flood.
+After vain attempts to reduce the population by disease and famine, Ellil resolves to destroy the human race by a flood.
 Privately Ea disapproves.
 He tells one of his worshippers, Atrahasis – another name for Utnapishtim – to build a vessel in which birds, cattle and wild animals can be saved.
 Atrahasis obeys.

-Genesis is written in dry, historical prose.
-The motive for telling about the Deluge lies in the story itself: the event was momentous, and what it revealed about the righteousness of the only God, Creator of the world, was compelling reason not to replace truth with fiction.
 After the Deluge, God granted man a second chance, and that knowledge helped him to understand his present existence.
 There is no similar sense when we read Atrahasis.
 The subject matter is valueless for understanding the human condition: if the story has any meaning, it is that life has no meaning.
 The gods are selfish and capricious, divided in their counsel, false to one another and to man.
 Far from being all-knowing, Ellil is unaware of his sons’ dissatisfaction and fails to foresee that creating man might not be to his advantage.
 In Genesis the storyteller’s art serves the purpose of the history; in Atrahasis the history serves the storyteller, who therefore includes, modifies and alters whatever of the facts he likes.
 The conditions for preserving the original story intact have gone.

 Polytheism in Sumer grew out of monotheism.
 Until the Late Uruk period, the country knew only two gods: Anu, with a temple at Uruk, and Ea, with a temple at Eridu, to the south-east.
 Later they were joined by a third, Ellil, worshipped at Nippur.
 The lesser deities did not appear until after them, increasing in number like a human family as theologians assigned them parentage from pre-existing gods.